 Prudent healthcare is also being applied in action by the Bevan Exemplars and Bevan Advocates.
 Bevan Exemplars are health and care professionals who trial and test out their innovative ideas to deliver prudent healthcare on the front line of the NHS.
 Bevan Advocates are members of the public who share their experiences, develop person-centred solutions and inspire others to make different health and care choices to support prudent healthcare.

-In 2019, the Bevan Commission is working with General Medical Council Wales to develop a Prudent Inquiry to assess how effectively the prudent healthcare principles are being translated into action by Health Boards and Trusts across Wales.
+In 2019, the Bevan Commission is working with the Welsh Medical Committee to develop a Prudent Inquiry to assess how effectively the prudent healthcare principles are being translated into action by Health Boards and Trusts across Wales.